Jyothishantinallamilli/DSA/README.md

-# DSA solutions wth
+# DSA problem solving solutions with
 1.BRUTE FORCE APPROCH
 2.BETTER APPROCH
-3.OPTIMAL APPROACH along with time complexities
+3.OPTIMAL APPROACH along with a brief explaination of the problem in addition to there is a time and space complexities for every approach